-The Nomination and Remuneration Committee, reconstituted from the Nomination Committee since February 2018, is established to identify individuals suitably qualified to become Board members, make recommendations on appointment or re-appointment and succession planning for directors and senior management, review the Board's structure, size and composition, review the efficiency and effectiveness of the functioning of the Board, oversee senior management's implementation of the remuneration system to ensure compliance with applicable regulatory requirements and to assess whether the Company's overall remuneration policy is in line with its risk appetite, risk culture and long-term interests.
+The Nomination and Remuneration Committee is established to identify individuals suitably qualified to become Board members, make recommendations on appointment or re-appointment for directors and senior management, review the Board's structure, size and composition, review the efficiency and effectiveness of the functioning of the Board, oversee senior management's implementation of the remuneration system to ensure compliance with applicable regulatory requirements and to assess whether the Company's overall remuneration policy is in line with its risk appetite, risk culture and long-term interests.
 The Committee is also the dedicated board-level committee in advising the Board in discharging its responsibilities for the Company's culture-related matters.
 The Committee comprises all Independent Non-executive Directors of the Company.